-- 1. Some VET programs are considered a VCE subject and count towards the 16 units necessary to successfully complete VCE. - 2.
-VET subjects contribute to the ATAR score through either scored assessment or as 10% of a 5th or 6th subject.
+- 1. The VET subjects offered by the Brimbank VET Cluster are considered a VCE subject and count towards the 16 units necessary to successfully complete VCE. - VET subjects contribute to the ATAR score through either scored assessment or as 10% of the 4th highest subject of a student.
 In some circumstances there will be no contribution towards an ATAR when units are at the 1 and 2 level only or the students do not complete all the required units of competency.

-CONTRIBUTION TO VCAL
+CONTRIBUTION TO VCE VM:

-VET is a compulsory subject for all students completing their VCAL.
+• VET is a compulsory subject for all students completing the VCE VM.